alyserecord/movie-recommender/README.rst

 The first link is the official documentation.
 The second is a solution posted in a blog and although it uses MLlib instead of ML it is still a useful resource.
-ML should be used is the more stable library.
+ML is the more stable library and continues to be developed.

 PyMC3 and the probabilistic solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^